-In elevated stations about 50KWp to 100KWp capacity of Solar PV power system can be provided depending upon type of roof availability, shadow free roof area, orientation of stations.
-In DMRC receiving sub-station 50KWp capacity Solar PV system are generally provided.
-In DMRC Depot area, approx.1000KWp Solar PV can be provided.
-Solar PV system in station parking area can also be planned.
+In elevated stations about 50 kWp to 150 kWp capacity of Solar PV power system can be provided depending upon type of roof availability, shadow free roof area, orientation of stations.
+In DMRC receiving sub-station 20 kWp to 50 kWp capacity Solar PV systems are generally provided.
+In DMRC Depot area, approx.1000 kWp to 1500 kWp of solar capacity has been provided.
+Solar PV system in station parking area can also be planned as per availability of area.